seanchen513/dcp/README.md

 ### Linked lists
 - 6 - implement XOR linked list
-- 20 - find intersecting node of 2 singly LL's in O(M+N) time and constant space
+- 20 - find intersecting node of 2 LL's in O(M+N) time and constant space
-- 26 - return kth last element of singly LL in constant space and 1 pass
+- 26, 398 - given LL and int k, remove kth last element in constant space and 1 pass
-- 73 - given head of singly LL, reverse it in-place
+- 73 - given singly LL, reverse it in-place
-- 78 - given k sorted singly LL's, merge all lists into one sorted singly LL
+- 78 - given k sorted singly LL's, merge them into one sorted singly LL
 - 104 - determine if doubly LL is palindrome (what if singly linked)
 - 127 - given 2 LL's rep ints, return their sum in same format
-- 131 - given head to singly LL, where each node has random pointer, deep clone the list
+- 131 - given singly LL, where each node has random pointer, deep clone the list
-- 145 - given head of singly LL, swap every 2 nodes and return its head
+- 145 - given singly LL, swap every 2 nodes and return its head
 - 169 - given LL, sort it in O(n log n) time and constant space
 - 177 - given LL and pos int k, rotate list to right by k places
 - 208 - given LL of numbers and pivot k, partition LL so all nodes less than k come before nodes GT or equal to k
 - 256 - given LL, rearrange node values so they appear in alternating low high form
 - 305 - given LL, remove all consec nodes that sum to zero
 - 337 - given LL, uniformly shuffle nodes; what if prioritize space over time
-- 398 - given LL and int k, remove kth node from end of list and return head of list in one pass

 ### Queues
 - 53 - implement queue using 2 stacks